ComplexSecurity/knowledge-base/docs/programming/innerh.md

 document.getElementById("myDiv").innerHTML = "<p>New content</p>";
 ```

-This will replace whatever is inside myDiv with \<p>New content\</p>.
+This will replace whatever is inside myDiv with <p\>New content</p\>.

-The primary security concern with innerHTML is its susceptibility to [[Cross-Site Scripting|XSS]] attacks.
+The primary security concern with innerHTML is its susceptibility to [XSS](../web/xss.md) attacks.
 If innerHTML is used to set content based on user input or other untrusted sources without proper sanitization, it can lead to the execution of malicious scripts.

-For example, if user-provided data is directly inserted using innerHTML, and that data contains a \<script> tag with malicious JavaScript, the script will be executed when the HTML is rendered.
+For example, if user-provided data is directly inserted using innerHTML, and that data contains a <script\> tag with malicious JavaScript, the script will be executed when the HTML is rendered.